-FRESNO – “I enjoy connecting with a good team, choir and musicians who do their job well.
+FRESNO – “I enjoy connecting with a good team, choir, or musicians who do their job well.
 It’s that connection with ministry that I miss the most” Roger Byrd said.
 “I was privileged to lead a choir and team every Wednesday and Sunday for 25 years, so Sundays are very different, when I don’t have a place to serve.”

 Roger participates on the worship team of Woodward Park Baptist Church in Fresno when his schedule permits.
 His position as music and worship specialist for the California Southern Baptist Convention (CSBC) Healthy Church Group takes him away from his home church frequently.
 He travels 15,000 miles a year ministering to California Southern Baptists.

-“I love to fill in for music leaders across the state from time to time,” Roger said.
+“I love to step in for music leaders across the state from time to time,” Roger said.
 “They need a Sunday off, and sometimes there is no one in the wings at their church on whom they can call to lead.
-I just love to go and fill in and lead their choir and team in ministry of worship music.
+I enjoy getting to go and fill in, leading their praise team or choir in ministry of worship music.
 Choral music has always been a part of my ministry.
-Getting to fill in and visit these different ministries is really fun for me.”
+Getting to lead and visit these different churches is really fun for me and ministry to them.”

 Choral music became part of Roger’s life as a child singing in children’s choir at the former Bristol Street Baptist Church in Santa Ana.
 His interest in music continued, and he earned a bachelor’s degree in music from California Baptist University and a master of church music degree from Golden Gate Baptist Theological Seminary.

 He became a member of the California Singing Churchmen, the choral group of California ministers he now directs.
 In 1995, CSBC selected Roger as state convention music leader, and he became president of the Church Music Conference.
 He got a taste of what it would be like to help, motivate, and work with his peers around the state.
 Even so, God had planted another seed in Roger’s heart.